rendall/fantasy-map-discovery/README.md

 1. Visit <https://azgaar.github.io/Fantasy-Map-Generator/>
 1. Generate a map that you like.
 1. Click the arrow in the upper left corner of the site.
-1. In the popup menu, find and click the *Export* button along the bottom.
+1. In the popup menu, find and click the _Export_ button along the bottom.
-1. Then choose **full** *Export to JSON* and save it to your computer.
+1. Then choose **full** _Export to JSON_ and save it to your computer.
-    * The directory should be convenient to this app.
+   - The directory should be convenient to this app.
 Consider putting it right in this project's directory.
-    * Consider renaming it to something short.
+   - Consider renaming it to something short.
+1. I recommend you *also* _Save_ your map (with the Save button), so that you can load it and view it in the website.

 This app uses that JSON.